alex3493/starter-swiftui/README.md

 - User can create an account and get instant access to chat list.
 - Login data is stored in secure chain, no need to re-login until user explicitly logs out.
-- User can delete account.
+- User can update profile and logout and / or delete account.
 - User can create new chats.
 - User can join existing chats.
 - User can leave a chat hi is a member of.